Guide: Moving to Finland

-This guide summarises the points you should bear in mind if you are planning to move to Finland.
-If you move to Finland, you need to notify your move to various authorities.
-Moving to Finland may also affect social security benefits, healthcare and taxation.
-There is also information on the right of residence and the right to work, housing, language courses and bringing removal goods, a car and pets to Finland.
+If you move to Finland, you need to notify your move to various authorities and other bodies.
+Moving to Finland may affect social security , healthcare, taxation and other entitlements.
+In this guide you will also find comprehensive information on residence and employment rights, electronic identification, housing, insurance, banking services, language courses and bringing your removal goods, car and pets to Finland.

-If you are moving to Finland for work or studies, check these guides too.
+If you are moving to Finland for work or study, check out our guides on working and studying too.

 Right of residence and right to work in Finland

-Nordic citizens do not need a residence or employment permit in another Nordic country.
+Nordic citizens do not need a residence or employment permit in Finland.
 There are certain conditions, however, for citizens of non-Nordic EU and EEA countries and other countries.
-Read more on the page Right of residence and right to work in Finland.
+Find out more on the page Right of residence and right to work in Finland.

-Notifying a move and population registration in Finland
+Notifying a move, population registration and personal identity codes in Finland

-Read more about notifying a move on the page Notifying a move and population registration in Finland.
+Read about notifying a move on the page Population registration in Finland.

-If you move to Finland permanently, you get a Finnish personal identity code after notifying your move.
-In some cases you can also get a Finnish personal identity code if you move to Finland temporarily.
-Read more in the section Personal identity code in Finland.
+If you move to Finland for more than a year and meet the requirements for population registration, your data will be entered in the Finnish population register and you will get a Finnish personal identity code and municipality of residence.
+In some cases you can also get a Finnish personal identity code even if you do not move to Finland permanently.
+Read more about Finnish personal identity codes on the page Personal identity code in Finland.

 You can find information on taxation in Finland on the page Taxation in Finland.
 The Nordic tax portal Nordisk eTax also contains useful information on taxation in the Nordic countries.